floridop/MNXB11-fairytale/fairytale.md

 Sealed the airlock, opened the Sail, and the wheels screamed as the vehicle started heading towards Gerda Hill.

+Sandstorms have wind speeds of at least 40 kilometers per hour
 ------------------------------------------
 > ONLY ADD CONTENT ABOVE THE ABOVE LINE